Andy Hagans sits down for an interview with Frank Holmes, CEO of U.S. Global Investors.

 Another important factor to consider is the rapid expansion of middle classes throughout the developing world.
 This is one of the biggest stories in capitalism today.
 These people are earning more and spending more, in many cases on travel and vacations, and because JETS is a global airline ETF, it is poised to reap the benefits of this shift in travel patterns.

 Andy Hagans: Fees, fees, fees!
 Charging for wi-fi, extra legroom, checked baggage, and so forth has hugely increased the operating margins for many airlines.
 Have consumers reached a limit in terms of their ability (and patience) to accept these additional fees?
 Or are there additional opportunities for airlines to expand margins even further?

 Frank Holmes: Ancillary fees aren’t going away anytime soon.
 They have been a key component in profitability for the airlines, and customers are becoming used to the unbundling of services.
-Passengers accept these fees more when they deliver added value and enhance their flying experiences, such as wi-fi or priority boarding.
+Passengers are more accepting of these fees when they deliver added value and enhance their flying experience, such as Wi-Fi or priority boarding.

 Andy Hagans: Crude oil has bounced a bit off its recent low, but not much.
 Aside from the increase in airline industry profits, what are some less obvious or secondary effects of a prolonged dip in fuel prices?
 And how does it affect the order books for aircraft manufacturers?

-Frank Holmes: Lower fuel prices have certainly positively impacted the airline industry’s costs in the short-term, but the companies are not making any big changes to longer-term strategies such as fleet planning and capacity.
-They prefer to use the extra cash to pay down debt.
+Frank Holmes: Lower fuel prices have certainly had a positive impact on the airline industry’s costs in the short-term, but the companies are not making any big changes to longer-term strategies such as fleet planning and capacity.
+They prefer to use extra cash to pay down debt.